Skip to ContentSkip to Navigation

 Assistant Professor International Law / Chair of Groningen Center for Health Law

-Dr. Marlies Hesselman is an Assistant Professor at the Department of Transboundary Legal Studies of the Faculty of Law.
-She teaches in the areas of public international law, human rights, international environmental /climate law, and environmental health.
-She holds an LLB from Leiden University; LLM European Law, spec. human rights and LLM in International Law, spec. human rights (cum laude, top 2%) from Groningen University, and a PhD in International Law on human rights and modern energy services access.
-She has held a fully-funded Visiting Scholarship at the London School of Economics, Center for Human Rights.
+Dr. Marlies Hesselman is Assistant Professor at the Department of Transboundary Legal Studies of the Faculty of Law and chairs the Groningen Centre for Health Law since 2023.
+She teaches in the areas of public international law, international human rights law, international environmental / climate law, and environmental health.
+She holds an LLB from Leiden University; and LLM International Law, specialization human rights (cum laude, top 2%); LLM European Law, spec. human rights; and PhD in International Human Rights Law on modern energy services access from Groningen University.
+Hesselman also studied at Copenhagen University and was a funded Visiting Scholar at the London School of Economics.

-Hesselman is currently Chair of the Groningen Center for Health Law and a member of the Scientific Steering Committee of the Aletta Jacobs School of Public Health.
-She is also academic co-coordinator of the Joint Summer School on Global Governance of Health Vulnerabilities in Africa in Tanzania and recently co-founded the new Working Group on Human Rights and the Climate Crisis at the Netherlands Network on Human Rights Research.
-She is part of the Global Peer Network on Climate Litigation of the Sabin Center for Climate Change Law of Columbia University.
+Hesselman sits on the Scientific Steering Committee of the interdisciplinary Aletta Jacobs School of Public Health and is founder and academic co-coordinator of the Joint Summer School on Global Governance of Health Vulnerabilities in Africa in Tanzania.
+She also recently co-founded the new Working Group on Human Rights & Climate Crisis at the Netherlands Network of Human Rights Research.

-Hesselman has published widely in her areas of interest, in leading publications, including The Lancet (IF 168,9), the BMJ (IF 107.2), Energy Research and Social Sciences (IF 11,6), Sustainable Development (IF 12.5) and iScience (Cell), Netherlands Quarterly of Human Rights, Nederlands Juristenblad (NJB), Nederlands Tijdschrift voor Energierecht, or with OUP, CUP, Routledge, Edward Elgar, Brill, TMC Asser.
-She was a lead-editor of the edited volume 'Socio-Economic Human Rights in Essential Public Services Provision' (Routledge, 2017) and co-authored the first evidence-based analysis of the new phenomenon of 'Just Transition Litigation' with fellow-members of Columbia Law School's Global Peer Network on Climate Litigation.
+Hesselman publishes widely in her areas of interest, in leading publications, incl.
+The Lancet (IF 168,9), the BMJ (IF 107.2), Energy Research and Social Sciences (IF 11,6), Sustainable Development (IF 12.5) and iScience (Cell), Netherlands Quarterly of Human Rights, Nederlands Juristenblad (NJB), Nederlands Tijdschrift voor Energierecht, and OUP, CUP, Routledge, Edward Elgar, Brill, TMC Asser, Palgrave McMillan.
+She was a lead-editor of the edited volume 'Socio-Economic Human Rights in Essential Public Services Provision' (Routledge, 2017) and co-authored the first evidence-based analysis and conceptualization of the new phenomenon 'Just Transition Litigation' with fellow-members of Columbia's Global Peer Network on Climate Litigation.

 More information here about past and ongoing research projects.

-Hesselman's publications have informed and been cited by several UN human rights monitoring bodies: e.g. drafts of CEDAW's General Comment 37 on Disaster Risk Reduction in a Changing Climate (2018); annual report of the UN Special Rapporteur on the Right to Food on "Right to Food and Natural Disasters" (2018); studies of the UN Office of the High Commissioner for Human Rights related to 'Human Rights and the Environment' (2011) 'Human Rights in Post-Disaster Settings' (2014) and 'The Right to Health and Climate Change' (2015-2016).
+Hesselman regularly consults with international governmental and non-governmental bodies, including the WHO, EC DG-Energy, UN OHCHR and Brussel-based NGOs.
+Her academic publications informed and have been cited by several UN human rights monitoring bodies: e.g. drafts of CEDAW's General Comment 37 on Disaster Risk Reduction in a Changing Climate (2018); the annual report of the UN Special Rapporteur on the Right to Food on "Right to Food and Natural Disasters" (2018); studies of the UN Office of the High Commissioner for Human Rights related to 'Human Rights and the Environment' (2011) 'Human Rights in Post-Disaster Settings' (2014) and 'The Right to Health and Climate Change' (2015-2016).